 Savoring your wedding day is so important.
 Couples are often surprised how fast it all goes by in a flurry of emotion and fleeting moments.

 If you’re focused on anything other than the moment you’re in, that shows in the finished pictures.
-(That’s one reason I suggest to pretty much all couples to get a wedding planner or at the very least, day-of coordinator!)
+(That’s one reason I suggest to pretty much all couples to get a wedding planner.
+Even more so for small weddings.)

 I always say that planning is the key to living in the moment.
 Know that with all the timelines in the world, things will still go off the rails to whatever degree.
 The trick is to roll with it and make sure you’re as prepared as you can be.